The Last Words of Lee Harvey Oswald

 "I don't know what is going on" is a good statement.
 Stating it a second time indicates he is overemphasizing not knowing what is going on.

-The word just is used to minimize things.
+The word just is often used to minimize things.
 It is acceptable to use this word to minimize time; "He just left the building."
 To most people, this means the person left the building within the last few minutes.
 When the word just is used to minimize ones actions it is an indication the person did more than he is telling us; "I just walked in and found her on the floor."
 Not using the word just makes it a better statement.
-The same thing applies in this case where Oswald is minimizing this thoughts; "I just don't know what they are talking about."
+The same thing applies in this case where Oswald is minimizing his thoughts; "I just don't know what they are talking about."
 His use of the word just indicates he does know what they are talking about.

 5:30 - 5:35 P.M.

 Oswald is visited by H. Louis Nichols, President of the Dallas Bar Association.